UG vs GmbH: a comparison of legal forms

 High reputation and trust: The minimum capital makes the GmbH a solid and trusted legal form among banks, investors, and business partners.

-Clear limitation of liability: Shareholders are liable only up to their investment and are not personally responsible for debts.
+Clear limitation of liability: Shareholders are liable only up to their investment and cannot be made personally liable for debts.

 Flexible company structure: A GmbH can be founded by one or several shareholders and offers diverse structuring options in its articles of association.